kontent-ai/boilerplate-statiq-net/README.md

 1. Map the codebase to the data source
     - adjust the `ProjectId` property in [appsettings.json](./appsettings.json) with your project ID.

-🚀 **You are now ready to use the site with your own Kentico Kontent project as data source on <http://localhost:5080>!** 🚀
+🚀 **You are now ready to use the site with your own Kontent project as data source on <http://localhost:5080>!** 🚀

 ## Features